rstoetter/cdependencymanager-php/README.md

 <a name="index_namespaces"></a><h2>Namespace</h2>

-Use the namespace cDependencyManager in order to access the classes provided by the repository cdependencymanager-php
+Use the [namespace](http://php.net/manual/en/language.namespaces.php) **rstoetter\\cdependencymanager** in order to access the classes provided by the repository cdependencymanager-php.

 <a name="index_installation"></a><h2>Installation</h2>

-This repository assumes you have [composer](https://getcomposer.org/) installed.
+The releases of the repository cdependencymanager-php are hosted by [Packagist](https://packagist.org), the main [composer](https://getcomposer.org/) repository.
+The repository assumes that you have composer installed.
 Simply add:

     "require" : {